Juhn & the girls provided a pad on the floor and a mosquito net for their visitors.

 In May of 2012 Juhn gave MPI his proposal to fund 2 Filipino SULAD girls.
 MPI voted to support 2 Filipino SULAD ( SULAD is an acronym for Filipino student missionaries) girls for this project.
 It took a long time for the 2 girls to get visas into Thailand.
 Thailand only lets a few Christian missionaries into their country.
 They arrived in Nov of 2012.

-(Left) Juhn (far left) is training 6 young people, 4 are from Laos 1 from Thailand, the 6th I think is also from Laos.
-She is not in the picture because she is trying to get her Passport.
+Juhn (far left) is training 6 young people, 4 are from Laos, 1 from Thailand, the 6th (I think) is also from Laos.
 Elma & Ana have been helping to train these young SULADS to be missionaries.
 See Jan Feb 2015 "Thailand Special update".
 These 6 need funding to work for their own Mien people.

 Pic 2: SULADS Anna & Elma